GMOD/vcf-js/README.md

 metadata can be found for the entry, it will assume `Number=1` and `Type=String`.

+*NOTE: the vcf specification allows percent-encoded characters. this library does not decode them, an end-use library can call url-decode methods*

 Some fields are pre-defined by the
 [VCF spec](https://samtools.github.io/hts-specs/VCFv4.3.pdf), which is why in the variant object above "DP" was parsed as an integer (it is defined in the VCF